hhu-stups/prob2_ui/doc/prob2ui_release_history.md

 * Improved handling of invalid values for ProB preferences
 * Improved feedback for internal errors in VisB

-**Note:** This is the last release to support Java 8 and 11.
+**Note:** This is the last release to support Java 8, 11, and 17.
 The next release will require Java 21 or newer.
 This only affects users of the multi-platform jar - consider using the platform-specific binaries, which have an appropriate JRE version bundled.

-**Note:** The multi-platform jar might not work on specific macOS architectures anymore - consider using the platform-specific binaries, which have an appropriate JRE version bundled.
+**Note:** The multi-platform jar might not work on all macOS processor architectures - consider using the platform-specific binaries, which are available for both x86_64 and arm64.

 ### Downloads for version 1.2.1